 by Michael Kuo

 Imagine taking the cardboard tube from a roll of paper towels, and affixing a lot of seeds to the inside of the tube.
 Then repeat the procedure with many other tubes, and glue them together.
 Suspend all the tubes from a board, so they hang downward--then wait for the seeds fall out.
 Somewhere along the long line of natural history, the boletes decided that this would be the most successful way to survive.
-Their caps look like the caps of the Gilled Mushrooms (a group that decided to hang seeds from sheets of cardboard, instead)--but, on the underside of the cap, there are tubes instead of gills.
-The tubes are so tightly packed that one sees only the "pore surface"--the openings of the tubes, looking rather like the surface of a sponge.
+Their caps look like the caps of the gilled mushrooms (a group that decided to hang seeds from sheets of cardboard, instead)--but, on the underside of the cap, there are tubes instead of gills.
+The tubes are so tightly packed that, from below, one sees only a pore surface composed of the openings of the tubes, looking rather like the surface of a sponge.

 There are a great many species of boletes, and identifying them ranges from relatively easy to profoundly difficult.
 In most cases you will need to have fresh mushrooms in front of you in order to be successful--preferably, specimens representing young and mature mushrooms.
+The morphology of a bolete's stem is often a good starting place for identification: look for scabers, glandular dots, or reticulation--and note the color of the basal mycelium.
+Other morphological features to examine carefully include the cap surface, the pore surface and tubes, the presence or absence of a veil, and the flesh.
+Many boletes have surfaces and/or flesh that discolor blue (or another color) when bruised or sliced.
 You will also frequently need to have a spore print available.
-In some cases, taste is an important factor, as well as chemical reactions and microscopic analysis.
-Boletes are mycorrhizal partners with trees--so noting what kind of tree is "hosting" your bolete can also be important information in the identification process.
+In a few cases, odor or taste can be important.
+Chemical reactions can be very useful in identifying boletes; placing drops of ammonia, KOH, and iron salts on the cap surfaces and flesh of boletes can sometimes produce distinctive color reactions.
+Microscopic analysis of boletes is often required for identification; important characters include the morphology of spores and the pileipellis, along with cystidia in the tubes and on the stem.
+Finally, since boletes are mycorrhizal, noting what kind of tree is "hosting" your bolete can also be important information in the identification process.

 Baroni, T. J. (1978).
 Chemical spot-test reactions--boletes.
 Mycologia 70: 1064-1076.